← Back to Home

 Is FlightComp a law firm?

-No. We're a claims management service.
-We help you exercise your legal rights under passenger protection regulations.
+No. We provide a flight compensation eligibility checker and claim letter generation service.
+We help you understand your legal rights and give you everything you need to claim compensation yourself.
 For complex legal matters, we recommend consulting a qualified attorney.

 What regulations do you cover?